KTanAug21/go-introduction-booking/README.md

 # Go-Introduction-Booking-APP

-This repository serves as an introductory project that follows TechWorld with Nana's tutorial in [youtube](https://www.youtube.com/watch?v=yyUHQIec83I).
+This repository serves as an introductory project that follows TechWorld with Nana's tutorial in [youtube!](https://www.youtube.com/watch?v=yyUHQIec83I).

-This is a CLI application to learn core concepts and syntax of the Go language
+This is a CLI application to properly learn core concepts and syntax of the Go language
 - Data Types of the Go language ( Basic Types, Type conversions, Slices, Maps, Structs )
 - Variables and Constants ( Syntax: declaration, assignment )
 - Formatted Output( fmt, Printf, Println, Print, SPrintf )